-E. coli bacteria.
-Computer illustration of Escherichia coli bacteria.
-E. coli is a rod- shaped bacterium (bacillus).
-Its cell membrane is covered in fine filaments called pili or fimbriae.
+Computer artwork of Escherichia coli bacteria.
+E. coli is a rod-shaped bacterium (bacillus).
+Its cell membrane is covered in fine filaments call pili or fimbriae.
 Hair-like structures called flagella at the rear of each bacterium provide propulsion to make it move.
-E. coli is a normal component of the intestinal bacterial flora, but under certain conditions some strains can cause severe infections such as gastroenteritis.
+E. coli is a normal component of the intestinal bacterial flora, but under certain conditions some strains can cause severe infections like gastroenteritis.

 Model release not required.
 Property release not required.